transkatgirl/kat-s-bookshelf/README.md

 ## Downloading & Importing

+> [!NOTE]
+> It is recommended that you have at least 10GB of available disk space before attempting to import this collection.

 This course collection can be downloaded from the [releases page](https://github.com/transkatgirl/kats-bookshelf/releases).
 Make sure to download and import *all* zip files included in the release.

 Resource importing instructions can be found in [Portal](https://github.com/School-of-Life-Project/Portal-App)'s user manual.
 This manual can be accessed by pressing the `📜 Guide` button on the app's home screen.

 ## Roadmap